timlabs/uscode/United States Code/TITLE 25-INDIANS/CHAPTER 18-INDIAN HEALTH CARE/SUBCHAPTER IV-HEALTH SERVICES FOR URBAN INDIANS/SUBCHAPTER IV-HEALTH SERVICES FOR URBAN INDIANS.md

 ### §1660h.
 Health information technology
 * The Secretary, acting through the Service, may make grants to urban Indian organizations under this subchapter for the development, adoption, and implementation of health information technology (as defined in section 300jj of title 42), telemedicine services development, and related infrastructure.

+### §1660i.
+Deeming an Urban Indian organization and employees thereof to be a part of the public health service for the purposes of certain claims for personal injury
+* Section 5321(d) of this title shall apply—

+  * (1) to an Urban Indian organization to the same extent and in the same manner as such section applies to an Indian tribe, a tribal organization, and an Indian contractor; and

+  * (2) to the employees of an Urban Indian organization to the same extent and in the same manner as such section applies to employees of an Indian tribe, a tribal organization, or an Indian contractor.